Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-to-dict.md

 We know our dependencies, so at this point we need to move over to our test files.
 Our goal is to ensure we have tests covering nominal and edge cases for each dependency we found.

 If we navigate to `test_routes.py`, we'll find that we have one test for each of the dependent functions, `test_get_all_books_with_no_records` and `test_get_one_book`.
-These are important to have, but we are missing several scenarios for each function that would confirm it's behavior.
+These are important to have, but we are missing several scenarios that would confirm each function's behavior.

-Take a moment to brainstorm what other nominal or edge cases would be needed to know our route works as we expect under a variety of inputs.
-It might help to take a look at the route functions and the `validate_book` function to see what paths our code is taking depending on the input.
+Take a moment to brainstorm what other nominal or edge cases are needed to know our route works as expected under a variety of inputs.
+It may help to look at the route functions and the `validate_book` function to see what paths our code takes depending on the input.

 <details>
    <summary>When you're done brainstorming, expand this section to review our cases and new test code. </summary>

 We want to add tests that check:
 - When we have records, `read_all_books` returns a list containing a dictionary representing each `Book`
-- When we have records and a `title` query in the request arguments, `read_all_books` returns a list containing only the `Book`s which match the query.
+- When we have records and a `title` query in the request arguments, `read_all_books` returns a list containing only the `Book`s which match the query
 - When we call `read_one_book` with a numeric ID that doesn't have a record, we get the expected error message
 - When we call `read_one_book` with a non-numeric ID, we get the expected error message